justinkashi/petase-snapshot/LOGS.md

 # **dec 31**
+- Need to add a general intro to the current research and applications of AI
 - Need to add an interpretability section to the project
 - Industries: (1) medicine (2) energy/sustainability (3) new technology
 - Now need to watch compbio seminars and operational comps